cyverse/irods-adm/coding-standards-bash.md

 ## SUID/SGID

-SUID and SGID are not allowed in Bash scripts for security reasons. `sudo` or `gosu` should be used instead.
+SUID and SGID are not allowed in Bash scripts for security reasons.
+Use `sudo` or `gosu` instead.

 ## stdout vs. stderr